lanl-ansi/MINLPLib.jl/docs/src/mult3.md

 Multilinear programs.
 There are in total `120` instances listed here.

 ## Source
 These instances are recorded in a paper: Bao, X., A. Khajavirad, N. V. Sahinidis, and M. Tawarmalani, Global optimization of nonconvex problems with multilinear intermediates, Mathematical Programming Computation, 7, 1-37, 2015.
-Here is the (paper link)[https://link.springer.com/article/10.1007/s12532-014-0073-z].
+Here is the [paper link](https://link.springer.com/article/10.1007/s12532-014-0073-z).

 ## Instance Stats
 | NAME | LT | SENSE | VARS | BINVARS | INTVARS | CONS | LINCONS | NLCONS | OTHERCONS |